ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 author: arieljuod
 ---

-On [the first part of this series](https://www.ombulabs.com/blog/ruby/learning/method-s-arguments-pt-1.html "Exploring Method Arguments in Ruby: Part 1 - The Lean Software Boutique") we talked about positional arguments, but there are more types.
+In [the first part of this series](https://www.ombulabs.com/blog/ruby/learning/method-s-arguments-pt-1.html "Exploring Method Arguments in Ruby: Part 1 - The Lean Software Boutique") we talked about positional arguments, but there are more types.
 In this second part we'll talk about keyword arguments.

-Positional and keyword arguments share a lot of characteristics so we'll split this article in similar sections, but there are some key differences we'll point on each section.
+Positional and keyword arguments share a lot of characteristics so we'll split this article into similar sections, but there are some key differences we'll touch on in each section.

 <!--more-->